badmagick329/twitch-chat-search/README.md

 - 🔍 **Search Functionality**: Allows users to search Twitch chat for messages containing a specific string or messages sent by a specific user.
 - 🖌️ **Highlighting**: Highlights search results in green for easy identification within the Twitch chat interface.

+## Requirements

+This extension requires the 7TV browser extension to function

 ## Usage

 Once installed, the extension lets you perform search through the popup when you click on the extension button.
 Users can enter a search string or specify a username to filter chat messages.
 Matching messages will be highlighted in green for easy identification.